cloud-gov/hhs-acf-uc-dashboard/deploy.md

 ## Preparing the database

+This application has a very small need for data.
+It is mostly connecting to the API to get reporting data.
+It stores a bit of additional information on daily capacity and a user authentication system.
+We are using a small shared postgres database for staging.
+For the forseeable future, the data will be less than 250MB, and have very small memory needs.
+We don't have the details or our postgres configuration, but expect that the most basic postgres setup will be sufficient.

 There are Ruby scripts provided to create the database using `rake`.
 To get the database ready, run:

 ```